airbnb/okreplay/readme.md

 ## Project status

-The current stable version of Betamax is 1.0-M1 which is available from [Maven Central][maven].
+The current stable version of Betamax is 1.0 which is available from [Maven Central][maven].

-The current development version of Betamax is 1.0-M2-SNAPSHOT which is available from [Sonatype][sonatype].
+Development versions are available from [Sonatype][sonatype].

 Please get in touch if you have any  feedback.
 You can raise defects and feature requests via [GitHub issues][issues].